houseluxury/autoplayer-button-youtube/README.md

 - **User Interface Enhancements**: Improve the YouTube video player interface with additional options.
 - **Compatibility**: Works with major web browsers supporting JavaScript.

-## Installation
+## Installation of Chrome Plugin (Unpacked, Version 1)

-To install **autoplayer-button-youtube**, follow these steps:
+To install the **autoplayer-button-youtube** plugin in Chrome, unpackaged, follow these steps:

+1. **Download the Plugin:**
-1. Download the script or extension from the official repository or website.
+   - Download the plugin version 1 from the official repository or website.
+   - The downloaded file will typically be a ZIP archive.

-2. Install the script or extension to your browser.
+2. **Unpack the Plugin:**
+   - Extract the contents of the ZIP file to a folder on your computer.

+3. **Open Chrome Extensions:**
+   - Open Google Chrome.
+   - In the address bar, type `chrome://extensions` and press Enter.
+   - Alternatively, click on the three-dot menu in the upper-right corner, go to "More Tools," and select "Extensions."

+4. **Enable Developer Mode:**
+   - At the top right of the Extensions page, enable **Developer mode** by toggling the switch.

+5. **Load the Unpacked Plugin:**
+   - Click the **Load unpacked** button.
+   - In the file dialog that opens, navigate to the folder where you extracted the plugin and select it.

+6. **Finish the Installation:**
+   - The plugin will now appear in the list of installed extensions.
+   - Ensure it is enabled by checking the toggle next to its name.

+7. **Configuration (Optional):**
-3. Follow any specific instructions provided for configuration.
+   - If any specific configuration is required, follow the instructions provided by the plugin's documentation.

+You're all set!
+The plugin should now be installed and active in your browser.

 ## Usage
 Once installed, the button or automation will be active when watching YouTube videos.
 You can customize its settings to suit your preferences.